 Display the spam filter as a graph

-If a message is considered suspicious but also has positive qualities—say the sender is whitelisted—it can be placed in a user's inbox.
+If a message is considered suspicious but also has positive qualities—say the sender is on your allowlist—it can be placed in a user's inbox.
 You can see messages that were delivered to a user’s:

-- Inbox—Includes suspicious messages that were placed in users’ inboxes due to whitelisting
+- Inbox—Includes suspicious messages that were placed in users’ inboxes because the sender is on your allowlist

 - Spam folder—Includes messages identified as spam, phishing, or malware by the Gmail spam filter

 Tip: You can hide lines in the graph by clicking on the legend.
 For example, click Spam to hide this line in the graph.
 This is especially useful if one line overlaps another.

 Using the lists above the graph, you can view data from all of your domains or from specific domains.
 You can also customize the graph to provide details only about certain types of messages:

 Pre-delivery—Messages with attachments confirmed to be malware before they are delivered are placed in the user’s spam folder, with the attachments disabled.